Exploring Generalizable Distillation for Efficient Medical Image Segmentation: Proposed Method

 Initially, given a domain-specific medical image $X$ and a paired domain-invariant semantic annotation $Y$, the mapping from $X$ to $Y$ heavily relies on the semantic-aware features, which are extracted by the encoders of teacher and student.
-Thus, we introduce a Semantic AutoEncoder to explicitly provide the domain-invariant representations upon the semantic-aware features.
-Formally, the annotation $Y$ is embedded to $S^{Y}\in \mathbb{R}^{1\times C}$ (the yellow vector in Fig. 4, Step 1), where $C$ represents the vector dimension in the latent space.
-The Semantic Autoencoder is supervised by the semantic reconstruction loss, expressed as: where $\hat{Y}$ indicates the reconstructed mask by the autoencoder.
-In this way, we could obtain the Pre-trained Semantic AutoEncoder.
-The embedded $S^{Y}$ is leveraged to provide the domain-invariant regularization in the following step 3.
+Thus, we pretrain a semantic autoencoder to explicitly provide the domain-invariant representations upon the semantic-aware features.
+Formally, the annotation is embedded as the latent vector $S^{Y}\in \mathbb{R}^{1\times C}$ (the yellow vector in Fig.~\ref{fig:ACT}, Step 1), where $C$ represents the vector dimension.
+The semantic autoencoder is supervised by the reconstruction loss, expressed as $\mathcal{L}_{srec}=\left \| Y - \hat{Y}\right \|_{1}$, where $\hat{Y}$ indicates the reconstructed annotation.
+The embedded latent vector is leveraged to provide the domain-invariant regularization in the following step 3.